Lednerb/bilberry-hugo-theme/README.md

 #### Initial Setup
 To enable and configure search functionality for your site, follow these steps:

-1. Register for a free Algolia Search account at https://www.algolia.com/.
+1. Register for a free Algolia Search account on https://www.algolia.com/.
 2. Add a `New Application`.
 You can choose the `COMMUNITY` plan.
 3. Switch over to `Indices` and create a new index.
 4. Switch over to `API Keys` and copy your `Application ID`, `Search-Only API Key` and chosen `Index name` to your `config.toml` file.